gabrielenizzoli/spark_engine/docs/README.md

 # Welcome to spark_engine project

-*Build a complex spark execution plan by composing many different spark operations*.
+*Build a complex spark execution plan using composition, and yaml :D *.

 ## Table of contents